Mint-System/Odoo-Apps-Connector/meilisearch_base/README.rst

 Configuration
 ~~~~~~~~~~~~~

-* Inherit the Meilisearch document mixin in the model:
+* Inherit the Meilisearch document mixin for the model:

 .. code-block:: python